 Bethany holds a Master’s Degree in Marriage and Family Therapy, and came to The Ranch as a resident assistant at Lake House.
 She moved into her current role as case manager at Overlook in January 2012.
 Her past clinical experience includes grief and loss, domestic violence, depression, and addiction.
 In her previous employment she has worked with underserved women and children.
 In her current role she enjoys walking with clients through their treatment experience, and helping them develop a vision for life after treatment through their aftercare plan.
 She is also involved in family care providing support to clients loved ones, and family therapy opportunities for clients during their stay at The Ranch.

 Cathy holds a Master’s Degree in Rehabilitation Counseling from the University of Michigan.
 Cathy has worked in the mental health field as a therapist/counselor with adults, adolescents and families in Tennessee and California.
 Cathy is a Tennessee Supreme Court Rule 31 family and civil mediator.
 She is also a retired administrator from the Los Angeles Community Colleges.
 Cathy works with the CRSR program.
-She has trained with Dr. Patrick Carnes and is a candidate for Certified Sex Addiction Therapist (CSAT)/Associate Sex Addiction Therapist (ASAT).
+She has trained with Dr. Patrick Carnes.
+She is a Certified Associate Sex Addiction Therapist (ASAT).

 Jeff has been at the Ranch for the last four years and brings a variety of backgrounds to the table.
 Originally growing up on a working ranch in Texas, serving the public in law enforcement, and being involved in Christian ministry, he moved to Nashville to pursue a career in music.
 After working in the music business as a staff writer/artist for a publishing company on music row Jeff came to work for the Ranch full time in the areas of the equine program, music therapy, and spiritual questioning from a Christian worldview.
 He believes everyone has a story to tell and what better way to tell it than in the creative process of songwriting.